ArtieDb1/tech242-AWS-linux/Week1/Day2/RunningAnAWSVM.md

 ```

-3. At this poing will be logged in to your virtual machine and will now be able to [Run Linux Commands.](LearningLinux.md)
+3. At this point will be logged in to your virtual machine and will now be able to [Run Linux Commands.](LearningLinux.md)